Nexmo/station/_documentation/audit/overview.md

 * A Nexmo Number gets assigned to an application.
 * Creation of a Nexmo application.

-Further information on types of audit events is given in the [Audit Event Guide](/audit/guides/audit-events).
+Further information on types of audit events is given on the [Audit Events](/audit/concepts/audit-events) page.

-### Audit Event object
+## Audit Event object

 An example audit event object is 'updating a number' which has `event_type` of `NUMBER_UPDATED`: